Timeline of Australian inventions: Colonial era – 19th century

 1874 – Underwater torpedo – Invented by Louis Brennan, the torpedo had two propellers, rotated by wires which were attached to winding engines on the shore station.
 By varying the speed at which the two wires were extracted, the torpedo could be steered to the left or right by an operator on the shore.

 1876 – Stump jump plough – Richard and Clarence Bowyer Smith developed a plough whose individual shares could jump over stumps and stones, enabling newly cleared land to be cultivated.

 1877 – Mechanical clippers – Various mechanical shearing patents were registered in Australia before Frederick York Wolseley finally succeeded in developing a practical hand piece with a comb and reciprocating cutter driven by power transmitted from a stationary engine.

+1880s - Early Television (Telephane) - Ballarat resident Henry Sutton (inventor) developed a device dubbed the ‘telephane’, a long, tube-shaped appliance designed to transmit images over telegraph and telephone wires.
+The Government Astronomer of Victoria confirmed that he witnessed the telephane, and it worked well.
+Sutton’s paper on the telephane was published widely in 1887, but Sutton did not patent the device.

 1889 – Electric drill – Arthur James Arnot patented the world's first electric drill on 20 August 1889 while working for the Union Electric Company in Melbourne.
 He designed it primarily to drill rock and to dig coal.